Neutrino backgrounds in matter-wave interferometry: implications for dark matter searches and beyond-Standard Model physics: Results

 \subsection{BSM Sensitivity}

-As an illustration, we show in Fig.~\ref{fig:zp} the region in the model parameter space ($g_\nu g_n$ vs $M_{Z'}$) for which $s/\sigma^T_s=1$ in the Pino interferometer for a model in which the $Z'$ couples to nucleons and neutrinos with possibly different strengths.
+As an illustration, we show in FIG.~\ref{fig:zp} the region in the model parameter space ($g_\nu g_n$ vs $M_{Z'}$) for which $s/\sigma^T_s=1$ in the Pino interferometer for a model in which the $Z'$ couples to nucleons and neutrinos with possibly different strengths.
 For the sake of comparison, we also show in the figure the strongest constraints on these parameters implied by the combination of bounds from gravitational fifth force searches~\cite{Salumbides:2013dua,Adelberger:2009zz} and equivalence principle tests~\cite{Schlamminger:2007ht}.
 Strictly speaking, those bounds only apply to the couplings of the $Z'$ to nucleons and electrons, and some assumption must be made regarding their relation to the coupling to neutrinos.
 The constraints shown correspond to the least constraining assumption of a neutrinophilic $Z'$, for which the couplings to neutrinos are $\mathcal{O}(1)$ while the coupling to nucleons is suppressed.
-As seen in the figure, in this case the sensitivity of the Pino interferometer is comparable to the current bounds.
+As seen in the FIG.~\ref{fig:zp}, in this case the sensitivity of the Pino interferometer is comparable to the current bounds.

 The sensitivity varies depending on the neutrino source used.
 For the cosmic neutrino background, the interferometer achieves sensitivity to coupling products $g_\nu g_n \lesssim 10^{-17}$ for $M_{Z'} \lesssim 1$ eV, representing very competitive laboratory constraints in this mass range.
 Solar neutrinos probe intermediate masses with $g_\nu g_n \lesssim 10^{-11}$ for $M_{Z'} \sim$ keV, complementing other neutrino experiments.
 Reactor neutrinos provide controllable systematic studies with sensitivity $g_\nu g_n \lesssim 10^{-8}$ for $M_{Z'} \sim 100$ keV.